 Some professionals with counseling experience could also earn a certificate in college counseling.
-For instance, the University of California, San Diego offers an online college counseling certificate that can be completed in six to nine months.
+For instance, the University of California, San Diego offers an online college counseling certificate completed in six to nine months.
 Three required courses cover the topics of college counseling principles and strategies and a hands-on practicum.
-Elective courses cover topics related to navigating the admissions process, working with international students, admissions essay advising, and financial aid.
+Elective courses cover issues related to navigating the admissions process, working with international students, admissions essay advising, and financial aid.

 If the prospective student wants to work in a particular state, research the counseling requirements in that state, as each state has its own requirements for approved schools and experience.
 After completing the master’s program, the prospective college counselor must attain the proper licenses and credentials to practice in their state.

-In order to meet state licensing requirements, most states require the student to have graduated from a master’s degree program that is approved by the state’s board of education.
+To meet state licensing requirements, most states require the student to have graduated from a master’s degree program approved by the state’s board of education.
 Other accreditations to look for when considering school counseling degree programs are those through the National Council for the Accreditation of Teacher Education (NCATE) and the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-Many states require graduates seeking licensure to have graduated from an accredited program, as do doctoral programs for those who wish to continue on for further graduate-level education.
+Many states require graduates seeking licensure to have graduated from an accredited program, as do doctoral programs for those who wish to continue for further graduate-level education.

 Supervised Hour Requirements for College Counselors

 To become board-certified as a National Certified School Counselor (NCSC), the graduates must have completed six semester-hours (or ten quarter-hours) of supervised school field experience.
-Becoming board certified is not a requirement for employment; however, the voluntary achievement ensures schools and other employers that the graduates have met the highest education and practice standards.
-Alternatives to six semester-hours of supervised school field experience are:
+Becoming board certified is not a requirement for employment; however, having voluntary achievement ensures schools and other employers that the graduates have met the highest education and practice standards.
+Alternatives to six semester hours of supervised school field experience are: